iwitness-design/family-catechism/README.md

-# NewPlugin
+# Family Catechism
-A brand new plugin that you are building.
+A custom plugin for the Family Catechism web app

 ## Setup
 Alright!
 You are creating a new plugin and that is fantastic!
 There are a few things that you need to do right off the bat to get things started correctly.